hesandoval/DispatchCapstone/README.md

 ## Project Setup
 Notes for installing dependencies:
 * The script installs java, zookeeper, kafka, anaconda, and node in that order.
+The java install requires user input

 ```bash
 $ bash setup.sh